Gordon Anderson (sculptor)

 Gordon Leigh Anderson (born August 2, 1944) is an American retired sculptor, actor and fashion designer.
 He is the widower of actress Sondra Locke, to whom he was married for 51 years.

-Early life and education
+Early life

-Gordon Leigh Anderson was born on August 2, 1944, in Batesville, Arkansas, the younger of Margaret Helen Leigh and William Basil Anderson's two sons.
+Gordon Leigh Anderson was born on August 2, 1944, in Morrilton, Arkansas, the younger of Margaret Helen Leigh and William Basil Anderson's two sons.
+(Note: Owing to subterfuge disseminated by his late wife, countless books and articles have erroneously pegged Anderson's age to a later birthdate.)
+He is a fourth great-grandson of Major John Buchanan, an early Middle Tennessee settler and the founder of Buchanan's Station on Mill Creek.
+Former Tennessee governor John P. Buchanan and University of Oklahoma president James S. Buchanan were his third great-uncles, and economist James M. Buchanan was his fourth cousin once removed.

+At the time of Anderson's birth, his father was a corporal in the United States Army and was stationed at Camp Livingston, Louisiana.
 The family resided in Jonesboro, Arkansas, from 1946 to 1952.
 They subsequently moved to Bedford County, Tennessee, where Anderson graduated from Shelbyville Central High School in 1962.

 Anderson attended Middle Tennessee State University and George Peabody College for Teachers but did not graduate from either.
-He also took a summer course at the Pasadena Playhouse and studied acting at the American Academy of Dramatic Arts, eventually signing with the General Artists Corporation.
+He also took a summer course at the Pasadena Playhouse in California and studied acting at the American Academy of Dramatic Arts in New York City, eventually signing with the General Artists Corporation.